gcallah/Economics/Capitalism/capitalism.md

-Furthermore, George Mason economist Peter Boettke and his co-author Gary Anderson, in their paper "Soviet venality: A rent seeking model of the communist state," showed that "the mature Soviet system was not a hierarchical central planning system at all, but was really a market economy heavily encrusted with central government regulation and restrictions." so we have no counter example in the USSR at all.
+Furthermore, George Mason economist Peter Boettke and his co-author Gary Anderson, in their paper "Soviet venality: A rent seeking model of the communist state," showed that "the mature Soviet system was not a hierarchical central planning system at all, but was really a market economy heavily encrusted with central government regulation and restrictions."
+Thus, the USSR does not provide a counter-example to the Mises-Hayek argument against socialism at all.

 Mises' two imaginary constructs provide us with limits to social reality, but much like limits in mathematics, they can be approached, but never actually reached.
 Rather than futilely arguing about whether society should be "capitalist" or